zurg3/jekyll-blog/about.md

 ---
 A simple blog powered by Jekyll and GitHub Pages.

-Created by zurg3 (Stepan Skryabin).
-Site was created on January 27, 2019.
+Created by zurg3 (Stepan Skryabin) on January 27, 2019.

 - [The blog's repository](https://github.com/zurg3/jekyll-blog)